-We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical trials and will face an even greater risk if we commercially sell any product candidates that we may develop.
+We face an inherent risk of product liability exposure related to the testing of our product candidates in human clinical trials and the commercialization of ARCALYST and any product candidates that we may develop, if approved.
 If we cannot successfully defend ourselves against claims that our product candidates caused injuries, we could incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in: